 According to the 1882 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 25th of March, 1869.

-Dr. Rutherford advertised his practice in the 1870-1871 Sutherlands Gazeteer Business Directory under Harwich Twp (Kent County).
+Dr. Rutherford advertised his practice in the 1870-1871 Sutherlands Gazeteer Business Directory under Harwich Twp (Chatham-Kent).

 On August 13th, 1884, Dr. Rutherford was named as the first President of the Chatham Board of Health.
 In 1886, he was elected as a Town Councillor and he was elected to the Public School Board.
 He was re-elected to town council in 1887 and went on to become the Mayor of Chatham in 1888.
 He declined to run again the following year.
 By now his medical practice had grown to include surgery.
 A lengthy article appeared in the Chatham Daily Planet on the 5th of September, 1902.
 Dr. Rutherford had spent the summer in England doing post graduate studies in surgery.
 While in England, Dr. and Mrs. Rutherford witnessed the coronation of King Edward VII on the 9th of August, 1902.
 He was quoted as saying, “it was the greatest sight” he had ever seen or expected to see.

 According to the 1896 Chatham City Directory, his office was located at 21 King Street.

 Dr. Rutherford belonged to the Sons of Scotland, the Odd Fellows, the Canadian Order of Foresters and he was a Mason.

 Dr. Rutherford retired in February of 1918 after 51 years of practicing medicine.
-He became ill in September and died on the 24th of October, 1918.
+He became ill in September and died at his residence on Wellington Street on the 24th of October, 1918.
 His wife Mary Ann Rutherford died at their residence, 102 Wellington St., in Chatham on the 1st of April, 1920.
-Dr. and Mrs. Rutherford are interred in the mausoleum at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Rutherford were interred in the mausoleum at Maple Leaf Cemetery in Chatham.

-*Both of Dr. Rutherford’s sons became doctors and they both practiced medicine in Kent County.
+**Both of Dr. Rutherford’s sons became doctors.
 Dr. James Warren Rutherford and Dr. Reginald White Rutherford also appear on the Chatham-Kent Physician Tribute website.